LowPolygons/DL_Poly_Fluid_Inputs_Creator/README.md

 #### Config Inputs

 Levcfg outlines what vectors per atom will appear in the config file
-- levcfg : the options for this:
+- levcfg : the options for this

     => COORDS